computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 framework (see [Chapter 2 - Foundations](/lovelace/part_i/foundations)) and
 we've briefly touched upon several algorithmic level theories for {% problem Coherence %} in [Chapter 5 - Coherence](/lovelace/part_ii/coherence).
 In this chapter, we take a closer look at the relationship between computational- and algorithmic-level modeling.
-What motivates a modeler to consider algorithmic-level explanations?
-How do algorithmic-level models relate to computational-level models?
-And since this is a simulation chapter: How can we use computer simulations to scrutinize algorithmic-level theories for their (in)consistency with computational-level theory?
-We will use Coherence theory as a case study to explore these questions.
+Specifically, you will learn how to use computer simulations to scrutinize claims about (in)consistencies between algorithmic- and computational-level theories.
+We will use Coherence theory as a case study.

 First, let's recap the levels of explanation.